apache/druid/docs/ingestion/tasks.md

 A report containing information about the number of rows ingested, and any parse exceptions that occurred is available for both completed tasks and running tasks.

-The reporting feature is supported by the [simple native batch task](../ingestion/native-batch-simple-task.md), the Hadoop batch task, and Kafka and Kinesis ingestion tasks.
+The reporting feature is supported by [native batch tasks](../ingestion/native-batch.md), the Hadoop batch task, and Kafka and Kinesis ingestion tasks.

 ### Completion report

-After a task completes, a completion report can be retrieved at:
+After a task completes, if it supports reports, its report can be retrieved at:

 ```
 http://<OVERLORD-HOST>:<OVERLORD-PORT>/druid/indexer/v1/task/<task-id>/reports